-For the results discussed in this article, we varied the values of the dimensionless groups De and Er that appear in Eqs.
-(6) and (12) in our calculations, while holding the material parameters U, $\beta$ , $(\nu L^3)^2$ and c at fixed values.
-In their investigation of the Ericksen number and Deborah number cascades for sheared PBG solutions Larson and Mead (1993) reported that they observed the tumbling-to-wagging transition at $De \sim 2$ and steady, homogeneous flow-alignment for $De \gtrsim 5$ .
-Exact solutions of the original Doi theory (Feng and Leal, 1997) show comparable transition values using a nematic strength of U=6.
-Since no such data for the full (DMG) theory is available from the literature, we use U=6 in our simulations, which in turn yields an equilibrium order parameter value of $S{eq}$ =0.7445.
-As previously noted, experimental studies of PBG solutions (Zero and Pecora, 1982) indicate $\beta$ to be an $\mathcal{O}(10^3)$ empirical constant.
-We therefore set it equal to the 1000 here.
-The crowdedness parameter value used in our simulations, $(\nu L^3)^2 = 2 \times 10^6$ , is representative of that of lytropic solutions (Jain and Cohen, 1981).
-The concentration parameter value used here, c=100, has previously been shown to yield both qualitative and quantitative agreement between the predictions of the DMG model and available experimental shear-flow data for poly( $\gamma$ -benzylglutamate) (PBG) LCP solutions in previous calculations (Klein et al., 2007).
+For the results discussed in this paper, we varied the values of the dimensionless groups De and Er that appear in Eqs.
+(6) and (12), while holding the material parameters U, β , $(\nu L^3)^2$, and c at fixed values.
+In their investigation of the Ericksen number and Deborah number cascades for sheared PBG solutions, Larson and Mead (1993) reported that they observed the tumbling-to-wagging transition at $De \sim 2$ and steady, homogeneous flow-alignment for $De \ge 5$.
+Exact solutions of the original Doi theory Feng and Leal (1997) show comparable transition values using a nematic strength of U=6.
+Since no such data for the full (DMG) theory is available from the literature, we use U=6 in our simulations, which in turn yields an equilibrium order parameter value of S{eq} =0.7445.
+As previously noted, experimental studies of PBG solutions Zero and Pecora (1982) indicate β to be an $\mathcal{O}(10^3)$ empirical constant.
+We therefore set it equal to 10^3 here.
+The crowdedness parameter value used in our simulations, $(\nu L^3)^2 = 2 \times 10^6$, is representative of that of lyotropic solutions [Jain and Cohen (1981)].
+The concentration parameter value used here, c = 100, has been shown to yield both qualitative and quantitative agreement between the predictions of the DMG model and available experimental shear-flow data for PBG LCP solutions in previous calculations [Klein et al. (2007)].

 For the simulation results discussed in this work, we chose the Er and De values such that the ratio Er/De=1000.
-As the material parameter values were held fixed in our calculations, by using a constant value for this ratio we are effectively simulating a system for which the separation between the parallel plates, H, remains constant while the shear rate is varied as is commonly done in experiments.
-With regard to the experimental flow data to which we refer in our discussion of the results presented in this work, approximate values for Er/De range from $\mathcal{O}(10^5)$ to $\mathcal{O}(10^6)$ .
+As the material parameter values were held fixed in our calculations, by using a constant value for this ratio we are effectively simulating a system for which the separation between the parallel plates, H, remains constant while the shear rate is varied, as is commonly done in experiments.
+With regard to the experimental flow data to which we refer in our discussion of the results presented in this work, approximate values for Er/De range from $\mathcal{O}(10^5)$ to $\mathcal{O}(10^6)$.
 For the Er values used in these calculations, such large values for Er/De would result in numerical constraints that would severely limit the scope of our calculations.
 We therefore use a more conservative value here.
 A possible consequence of using such a relatively low value for this ratio is the inability to separate the competing effects of gradient elasticity and viscoelasticity in our calculations.
-The qualitative agreement between the results discussed in the section that follows and relevant experiment data, however, suggests that this is not the case and that, given our choice of parameter values, the predictions of the DMG model are representative of Ericksen cascade phenomena.
-We consider two different Er values, Er=500 and 2000, the corresponding De values being De=0.5 and 2, respectively.
-With regard to the dynamics of the original Doi theory, although the later of these values lies just below the tumbling-to-wagging transition, they both are within the tumbling regime.
+The qualitative agreement between the results discussed in the section that follows and relevant experiment data, however, suggest that this is not the case and that, given our choice of parameter values, the predictions of the DMG model are representative of Ericksen cascade phenomena.
+We consider two different Er values, Er =500 and Er=2000.
+The corresponding De values are De=0.5 and De=2, respectively.
+With regard to the dynamics of the original Doi theory, although the latter of these values lies just below the tumbling-to-wagging transition, both are within the tumbling regime.